GrindCrusher/wise-software-docs-storage/enterprise/02-billing/08-estimate.md

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_31.f375ab7e.png)

 # Billing note

-This is the note which will be displayed at the bottom of the estimate.
-These can be customized [here](https://docs.wisesoftwareinc.com/enterprise/billing/settings/billing-notes)
+Use the billing note pull down to select a billing note to display on this estimatee when output.
+Billing notes can be defined in the [Billing Settings](https://docs.wisesoftwareinc.com/enterprise/billing/settings/billing-notes).
+(Right click and select settings)

 # Work Order
 This option allows a work order to be created from the estimate during the approval process.